wiresjs/async-watch/README.md

  * Asynchronous execution (trigges changes on animationFrame)
  * Nested object watching
  * Restoring watchers after an object is destroyed
+ * No dirty watchers
+ * Suitable for angular-like frameworks

 ## Install